hilljb/text/recipes/soup/moroccan-harira.md

 * After garlic has sauteed for < 1 minute, add: tomato puree, parsely, cilantro, lentils, salt, lemon juice, water
 * Stir, cover, and cook on medium for 45 minutes, stirring occasionally.
 * Add the chick peas and tomato paste.
-* Dilute the flour in water, whisk, and slowly add to soup.
+* Dilute the corn starch in water, whisk, and slowly add to soup.
 * Add rice noodles.
 * Cover and cook for 10 minutes.